 The company commenced the production of heavy rare earth carbonate in late 2018 as part of a three year pilot assessment of economic and temporarily technical feasibility of a larger scale development at Browns Range.

 This massive landholding is highly prospective for heavy rare earth (HRE) mineralisation with outstanding potential for further discoveries.
-Northern Minerals’ exploration success to date has been exceptional, with six out of 13 targets converted to mineral resources and many more highly prospective targets identified.
+Northern Minerals’ exploration success to date has been exceptional, with seven out of the targets that have been drilled converted to mineral resources and many more highly prospective targets still to be drill tested.

 Northern Minerals has 100% ownership and marketing rights for all but three of the tenements covering the Browns Range Dome.
-The other three tenements are a Joint Venture with Toro Energy, where Northern Minerals is earning up to an 80% interest.
+The other three tenements are held by Northern Star with Northern Minerals retaining the full REE rights.

-Since 2009, exploration by the Company has been focussed on the WA tenements, which has led to the discovery and completion of HRE Mineral Resource estimates at Wolverine, Gambit West, Gambit, Area 5, Cyclops and Banshee (see Mineral Resources page).
+Since 2009, exploration by the Company has been focused on the WA tenements, which has led to the discovery and completion of HRE Mineral Resource estimates at Wolverine, Gambit West, Gambit, Area 5, Cyclops, Banshee and Dazzler (see Mineral Resources page).
 From these deposits Wolverine, Gambit West, Gambit and Area 5 all have Ore Reserve estimates.

-All six of the current JORC compliant Mineral Resources remain open at depth and to varying degrees, along strike, indicating further potential to increase the current Mineral Resources.
-Additional drilling has only been limited by funding, with each deposit flagged for further drilling as a key strategy to increase the Browns Range Project’s mine life.
+All of the current JORC compliant Mineral Resources remain either open at depth and/or to varying degrees, along strike, indicating further potential to increase the current Mineral Resources.